Thursday: Live Online Bootcamp Q&A Event RSVP Here

 What projects have you worked on recently that you're particularly proud of?
 Unfortunately, many things I do at work cannot be shared.
 However, I have a few examples that are totally shareable!

-Last year I created a webapp for visualizing network graphs of the various combinations of Star Trek characters, which you can read about here and play around with here.
+Last year I created a webapp for visualizing network graphs of the various combinations of Star Trek characters.

 One client project I worked on involved creating a simple interactive visualization for displaying text-based survey results.
 Additionally, anyone interested can check out my bl.ocks page; it's not super populated at the moment, but I am planning to fix that in the coming months.